SmellySalami/test/# test.md

 > The laws of Canada
 > Including the Constitution
 > Which recognizes and affirms
-> The Aboriginal and treaty rights of First Nations, Inuit and Métis peoples And fulfil my duties
+> The Aboriginal and treaty rights of First Nations, Inuit and Metis peoples And fulfil my duties
 > As a Canadian citizen.

 # Rights and Responsibilities of Citizenship

-**Magna Carta** (1215): (British common law and civil code of France)
+**Magna Carta** (1215): Great Charter of Freedom (British common law and civil code of France)

 - Freedom of conscience and religion
 - Freedom of thought, belief, opinion and expression, including freedom of speech and